Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • hot, fatty soups;

-• heavy meat food;
+• heavy meat foods;

 • strong tea or coffee;

-• sweet, floury foods.
+• sweet, flour dishes.

 In older men